bhwanip/email-service/ARCHITECTURE.md

 1. **Maintainability**: Both the services *email-gateway* and *email-processor* can be deployed and scaled independently.
    The code internally uses an interface `IEmailService` so that email providers can be replaced easily without much effort as it would only need implementation of this interface.
-   The monorepo has a `commons` package for resuable databes related code to avoid code duplication.
+   The monorepo has a `commons` package for resusable databases related code to avoid code duplication.
    The microservices are containerized using docker which makes it easy to run them locally and in multiple cloud providers

 2. **Auditing**: A complete audit trail of each email processing is being maintained in the ``EmailHistores`` table.